Simposio is a unique Italian food magazine. A publication about Italy’s food culture, travel, and traditions.

 Simposio, besides food, is an Italian travel magazine.
 In the spirit of the slow travel philosophy, you will discover a selection of magical places: majestic art cities, tiny perched towns, wine regions, and unique coastal destinations.
 Beautiful pictures, city guides, interviews with locals, and historical figures will lead you to dreamy and authentic Italy.

 Finally, Simposio is an Italian culture magazine.
 Topics cover food culture, of course, but also the everyday life, symbols, music, jokes, art, and popular knowledge.

-Click here for all the information.
+Click here for all the information:

 get a sample of SIMPOSIO

-A note from Rome
+A note from Rome: About the magazine author

 A long time has passed since my brother and I put mayo and ketchup on our spaghetti under the scandalized look of our Italian grandparents, who would label us like little Venezuelan savages, unable to capture the art of Italian cuisine.
 But let me say they didn’t capture Venezuela’s adventurous spirit either – just to be fair.